 “If you can receive it — he is I”?

-God does not repeat Himself — He fulfills Himself.
+Brothers and sisters, God does not repeat Himself without purpose — He fulfills what He has spoken.

 Elijah called down fire.